infinitewarp/quips/README.md

     docker-compose -f dev.yml run django /app/manage.py createsuperuser

-### Running on Heroku

-Install and log in to Heroku:

-    brew tap heroku/brew && brew install heroku heroku login

-Add the Heroku remote and push:

-    heroku git:remote -a quips  # replace "quips" with your app name git push heroku master

 ### Importing Quips

 You can import quips in bulk via CSV file upload.
 One row contains a Quip